iPhone Battery Replacement Of Policies

 Amnesty International has investigated the sourcing of major tech producers and the results are not at all good.

 Amnesty International and African Resources Watch (Afrewatch) have found that the three global companies seem to have been sourcing materials from the products of child labour.
 Specifically, the campaign groups claim that each of the tech company’s supply of cobalt is produced through child labour.
-This may or may not be unknown to the companies.
+This may or may not be unknown to the companies in 1688 Meridian Ave.
 Nonetheless they are being accused of oversight and negligence in regards to their cobalt sourcing from mines in the Democratic Republic of Congo.

 Cobalt is essential to many of the best selling products of these three tech giants.
 Specifically it is used for the rechargeable batteries that make up laptops and smartphones, as well as electric cars.
 In regards to their findings, Afrewatch executive director Emmanuel Umpula said: “’It is a major paradox of the digital era that some of the world’s richest, most innovative companies are able to market incredibly sophisticated devices without being required to show where they source raw materials for their components.”
 In response to the allegations of severe oversight and misconduct, Apple said it had a “zero tolerance policy towards child labour and was evaluating ways to improve its identification of labour and environmental risks.”